dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

 than one configuration.
 Reusing the same example as before, if setting a workflow input boolean ``reverseoutput`` to ``true`` results in your output file being named 2422402DWN.txt instead of NWD2042242.txt, you may wish to create a truth file for that case too.
-Then, you can run your original workflow twice -- once with ``reverseoutput`` set to true, and once where it's set to false -- then validate both outputs during your verification step.
+Then, you can run your parent workflow twice -- once with ``reverseoutput`` set to true, and once where it's set to false -- then validate both outputs during your verification step.
 In this way, checker workflows can act not just as a way to check basic reproducibility across different platforms, but become more robust and may fit into a larger picture regarding CICD.